Travel hacking is a concept I've been aware of much of my travel blogging career.

 Learn more about the Chase Sapphire Reserve card.

-Feeling encouraged from my initial experience with the Chase Sapphire Reserve card, I applied for the Southwest Rapid Rewards Visa card a few months later.
+Feeling encouraged from my initial experience with the Chase Sapphire Reserve card, I applied for the Chase Southwest Rapid Rewards Priority card a few months later.

 There were two reasons this card appealed to me.

-First, it was an easy-to-earn sign-up bonus of 40,000 points after just $1,000 in spending the first three months.
+First, the sign-up bonus of 40,000 points after just $1,000 in spending the first three months would be easy for me to earn.

 At a minimum, I knew the bonus points would earn me a free roundtrip flight around the holidays, or several one-way flights.